icstar/nanos_test/README.md

     * Implemented 2 APIs only but other api templates were not removed because they may be used later with other functions

-- I added the data.json to the server folder as a monogo database dump file.
+- Added the data.json to the server folder as a monogo database dump file.